Sea-Shore-Sahil/ClemBot/ClemBot.Docs/docs/Tags.md

 :::

 ### Inline Notation
-Tags in clembot can be invoked in the middle of a message by prefixing the tag name with a `$`.
+Tags in clembot can be invoked in the middle of a message by prefixing the tag name with a tag prefix.
 This allows for more organic tag usage in the middle of a conversation.

 #### Example